 With reduced landfill space becoming a bigger problem nationwide, waste diversion and reduction are becoming increasingly important.
-In 2013, Western diverted 50% of its waste by recycling and composting.
-We are aiming even higher now, with a goal to become a zero waste campus by diverting over 90% of our waste by 2022.
+In 2013, Western diverted 50% of its waste from landfill by recycling, reuse and composting.
+We are aiming even higher now, with a goal to become a Zero Waste campus by diverting over 90% of our waste by 2022.

 - Within Western’s “Paper” stream, you can put regular printer paper, newspaper, magazines, post-it notes, envelopes, thin cardboard boxes and toilet paper rolls.
 Just make sure you collapse all boxes first.
 Note: Construction paper and tissue paper are not recyclable.

-Collapse all corrugated cardboard and tuck this behind the paper recycling bin.
+- Collapse all corrugated cardboard and tuck this behind the paper recycling bin.
 It will be picked up by Western’s caretaking staff.

 Approximately half of Western’s garbage that is sent to landfill can be recycled or composted.
 Waste sent to landfill emits greenhouse gases, polluting the air we breathe and contributing to climate change.
-This year, let’s work towards reducing the amount of waste Western sends to the landfill, save energy, and reduce the amount of emissions we create.
+This year, let’s work towards reducing the amount of waste Western sends to landfill, save energy, and reduce the amount of emissions we create.

 A picture of one of Western’s recycling centers.